Joint learning of a network of linear dynamical systems via total variation penalization: Problem setup and results

 \end{theorem} The statement of Theorem \ref{thm:main_result_tv_pen} captures the dependence on $A^*_l$ via the terms $\beta$, $\Tr(\Gamma_t(A^*_l))$ and $\Delta_G$, as can be seen from the definitions of $F_1, F_2$ and $F_3$.
 Conditions \ref{item_cond1_manithm} - \ref{item_cond3_manithm} arise in the course of ensuring that the matrix $Q$ in \eqref{eq:tv_pen_ls_vecform} satisfies the Restricted Eigenvalue (RE) condition; see Lemma's \ref{lem:RE_h_1}, \ref{lem:RE_h_2} and \ref{lem:cross-term}.
 The main tool used here is the concentration bound of \cite{krahmer14} for controlling the suprema of second order subgaussian chaos processes involving positive semidefinite (p.s.d) matrices.
 The terms $F_1$ and $F_2$ arise on account of upper bounding the quantities on the RHS of \eqref{eq:proof_temp2}, see Lemmas \ref{lem:l2_bd_term1} and \ref{lem:linf_bd_term2}.
 Here, the dependencies inherent in our observations lead us to use tail bounds for the norm of self-normalized vector-valued martingales using ideas from the proof of \cite[Theorem 1]{abbasi11}. \begin{remark} As noted in Section \ref{subsec:rel_work}, existing theoretical results for TV-penalized regression problems (e.g. \cite{LiRaskutti20, tran2022generalizedelasticnetsquares}) assume that the rows of the design matrix are i.i.d centered Gaussian's (with a covariance $\Sigma$), and establish the RE condition by adapting the technique of \cite{raskutti_RE2010}.
 In our setting, due to the nature of the block-diagonal design matrix $Q$ containing dependent rows within each block, we find it convenient to establish the RE condition by a different approach.
-By first showing that the error term $\est{a} - a^*$ lies in $\calC_\calS$ with $\calC_{\calS}$ defined in \eqref{eq:tran_cone_set}, we decompose any $h \in \calC_\calS$ as $h_1 + h_2$ where $h_1$ lies in the range space of $\Dtil$ while $h_2$ lies in the null space of $\Dtil$.
+By first showing that the error term $\est{a} - a^*$ lies in $\calCps$ with $\calCps$ defined in \eqref{eq:tran_cone_set}, we decompose any $h \in \calCps$ as $h_1 + h_2$ where $h_1$ lies in the range space of $\Dtil$ while $h_2$ lies in the null space of $\Dtil$.
 This allows us to ensure the RE condition by using the inequality \eqref{eq:re_ineq_prelim}, and suitably controlling each of the three quantities on the RHS therein (via Lemmas \ref{lem:RE_h_1}, \ref{lem:RE_h_2} and \ref{lem:cross-term}).
+Since $\calCps$ is not a cone, the RE condition is actually shown for $\calCps \cap \set{\norm{h}_2 \geq \scale}$ where $\scale > 0$ is a scale parameter (appearing in Theorem \ref{thm:main_result_tv_pen}).

 Furthermore, the results in \cite{LiRaskutti20, tran2022generalizedelasticnetsquares} also assume that the noise is independent of the design matrix, while in our case, the noise term $\eta$ in \eqref{eq:model_vec_form} shares dependencies with the design $Q$ at a block level.
 This leads us to use a different approach wherein we bound the quantities on the RHS of \eqref{eq:proof_temp2} using tail bounds for self-normalized vector valued martingales (see Lemmas \ref{lem:l2_bd_term1} and \ref{lem:linf_bd_term2}). \end{remark}